 \section{Abstract}

-Whether polynomial iteration complexity can be established for smoothing Newton methods (SNMs) in symmetric cone programming (SCP) remains a long-standing open problem.
-A key difficulty lies in the lack of an analogue of the self-concordant convex framework in interior-point methods (IPMs).
-In this paper, we answer this question affirmatively.
-We introduce a reduced smoothing barrier augmented Lagrangian (SBAL) function and prove that it is self-concordant convex-concave, which extends the classical self-concordant theory beyond the convex setting.
-Furthermore, we show that the parameterized smooth equations associated with SNMs are equivalent to the first-order optimality conditions of a minimax problem whose objective is the reduced SBAL function.
+It has long remained open whether smoothing Newton methods (SNMs) for symmetric cone programming (SCP) admit polynomial iteration complexity.
+A key difficulty lies in the lack of an analogue of the self-concordant convex framework underlying interior-point methods (IPMs).
+In this paper, inspired by Nemirovski's self-concordant convex-concave theory, we address this open problem by introducing a reduced barrier augmented Lagrangian (BAL) function.
+We prove that the reduced BAL function is self-concordant convex-concave and establish that the parameterized smooth system arising in SNMs coincides with the first-order optimality conditions of an associated minimax problem.
 Motivated by this equivalence, we propose a path-following smoothing Newton method (PFSNM).
-The reduced SBAL function induces a central path and an associated neighborhood, which provide estimates of the Newton decrement needed for the path-following analysis.
-As a result, the method is proven to achieve an iteration complexity of $\O(\sqrt{\nu}\ln(1/\varepsilon))$, matching the best-known short-step bound for IPMs.
-Numerical results on standard benchmarks show that PFSNM is competitive with several well-known interior-point solvers, providing computational support for the polynomial iteration complexity.
+The reduced BAL function induces a central path and an associated neighborhood, which provide estimates for the Newton decrement needed for the path-following analysis.
+As a result, the method achieves an iteration complexity of $\O(\sqrt{\nu}\ln(1/\varepsilon))$, matching the best-known short-step complexity for IPMs.
+Numerical results on standard benchmarks show that PFSNM is competitive with several well-known interior-point solvers, and the observed performance is consistent with the theoretical development.

 \keywords{Smoothing Newton method \and Path-following method \and Symmetric cone\and Self-concordant convex-concave function \and Polynomial iteration complexity} \subclass{90C60 \and 90C25 \and 65K05}